chapmancbVCU/chappy-php-starter/docs/console.md

 <br>

 ## 1. Overview <a id="overview"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 The console command is used to manage and perform tasks related to this framework.
-Just like Laravel's Artisan command, this frameworks Command Line Interface (CLI) is based off of the Symfony Console component.
-Check out Symfony's Console component [page](https://symfony.com/doc/current/console.html) for documentation on how to set up your command.
+This frameworks Command Line Interface (CLI) is based off of the Symfony Console component.
+Check out Symfony's Console component [page](https://symfony.com/doc/current/console.html) for additional documentation.

 You can run a console command following the following syntax: